bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 | Channel 7   | LED Lights  |
 | Channel 8   | Camera Tilt Servo |

+The hardware also has other input/output ports including I<sup>2</sup>C and serial ports.
+These are the recommended connections for those ports.

 | Port                    | Connection                             |
 |------------------------:|:---------------------------------------|
 | I<sup>2</sup>C          | Pressure sensor (MS58XX)               |